 The wings and back are dark grayish-black and underparts are white.
 Their necks and heads are dull pink, speckled with black and featherless; a common adaptation for scavengers.
 There is a featherless sac, normally tucked beneath surrounding feathers that hangs a foot or more from the throat.
 When inflated, it is thought to aid in temperature regulation but also plays a part in courtship displays.
 Juvenile birds are duller in color and have wooly feathers on their head.

 Lifespan is about 25 years in the wild, and up to 41 years in captivity.

 They are found throughout much of sub-Saharan Africa in savannas, marshlands, lakes, rivers and human settlements.

 Marabou primarily feed on carrion, but also hunt for insects, fish, frogs, small mammals, snakes, lizards, and birds- including flamingos.
-At the zoo, they eat meat-based ratite and feline diet, mice and small rats.
+At the zoo, our marabou stork eats meat-based raptor and feline diet, mice and small rats.